Bring real-world finance topics to life.

 MSGCU can bring interactive programs to life at your school:

-• Reality Fair: Students are provided with an lifestyle identity and visit several stations to obtain the goods and services they need, helping them learn how their credit score factors into their buying decisions.
+• Reality Fair: Students are provided with a lifestyle identity and visit several stations to obtain the goods and services they need, helping them learn how their credit score factors into their buying decisions.

 • Money Lab Budgeting Experience: This program simulates one month of independent adult living.
 The hands-on activity can be conducted in person or virtually in a class period.